Menelaion: Ideology

-It is considered that Helen appeared initially in Homeric epic poetry, circa 8th century BC.
+It is considered that Helen of Troy appeared initially in Homeric epic poetry, circa 8th century BC.
 Besides epos, she appears in lyric poetry, in history, in theatrical plays, even in rhetorical exercises.
 Helen, and her husband Menelaus, belong to a large group of heroes and heroines worshiped throughout Greece.
 These heroes, heroines and their cults have already been studied in classical archeology and philology and shape the ideology of a particular period of worshipping heroes in ancient Greece.

 The earliest literary sources do not use the term hero with the meaning used in subsequent periods, or refer to heroic cult directly.
 Archaeological evidence indicates that heroic cult existed in some form at the end of the Early Iron Age.
 Since eighth century BC, there is a small and scattered group of sanctuaries, associated with epic or mythical heroes and identified by inscribed dedications, in most cases after the foundation of worship.
 Such heroes are Helen and Menelaus to Sparta, Odysseus in Cave of Loizos at beach Polis to Ithaca and Agamemnon at Mycenae.

 The heroes of myth and epic performed heroic acts, have founders of cities and sanctuaries, inventors and ancestors of large families.
 Most of these heroes are male warriors or kings, but the legend and the epic is full of female figures, as is the case in Menelaion.
 The heroines often usually work in family context, as part of a heroic pair, or as virgins who give their lives to save their city, family, or spouse.
 Perhaps a curious group of heroes are those who are children or even babies, as in the case of Opheltes infant, who was killed by a snake near a spring at Nemea.
 The establishment of heroic cult was often the means to resolve a crisis, often related to someone who was killed violently or unjustly.
 On each occasion the hero becomes the epicenter of worship, weaving a social bond for the survival of the community.
 Being closer than gods to mankind hero or heroine is important for the support of community members in different aspects of everyday life.

 Excavations

 Ludwig Ross

-On the hill of Menelaion during the 8th century BCE the eponymous heroes, Menelaus and Helen of Troy, were allegedly worshiped, with a possible altar and enclosure.
+On the hill of Menelaion during the 8th century BCE the eponymous heroes, Menelaus and Helen of Troy, were worshiped, with a possible altar and enclosure.
 At the end of the 7th and 6th centuries BCE, a temple built with limestone was erected in place.
-The Menelaeion heroon has been recognized as such at 1833 by Ludwig Ross.
-Ross excavated the area in the early 19th century, revealing lead votive figurines of the Laconic type.
+The Menelaeion heroon has been recognized as such by Ludwig Ross.
+Ross excavated the area in 1834, revealing lead votive figurines of the Laconic type.